logzio/logzio-azure-serverless/README.md

 If you wish to change parameters values after the deployment, go to your function app page, then on the left menu press the 'Configuration' tab.
 You'll have the option to edit the following values:
-* Shipper's configurations such as LogzioHost, LogzioToken, Buffersize, Timeout.
+* Shipper's configurations such as LogzioHost, LogzioToken, Buffersize.
 * FUNCTIONS_WORKER_PROCESS_COUNT - maximum of 10, for more information press [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings#functions_worker_process_count).
 * ParseEmptyFields - (Default: False) If you encounter invalid logs of Azure's services that contains empty fields and will not parse in Kibana, you can use this option by changing it's values to 'true'. **Please note using this option may slow the shipper's perfomance.**